Links and Downloads

 Meal Plans

-A meal plan (Friday dinner; Saturday breakfast, lunch, and dinner; and Sunday breakfast and lunch) is included for all campers staying in the dorms on campus.
-Commuter campers can choose to purchase a meal plan or not when registering.
-You may also purchase meals on the spot at the cafeteria.
+A meal plan (Friday dinner; Saturday breakfast, lunch, and dinner; and Sunday breakfast and lunch) is included for all campers staying in the dorms on campus and commuters.

 Special Diets